Marian Keyes: Views

 During her appearance on Desert Island Discs in March 2017, Keyes told the host that "[by] conditioning women to think that what they find empowering or valuable is worth less than what men consider to be worthwhile, women are prevented from reaching for parity and the gender gap in power and money between men and women is kept in the favour of men".

 In an interview with The Irish Times in 2017, Keyes announced that she suspected "gender bias" to be at play when it comes to the recognition of women writers.
 She said that, despite her perceived success and acclaim, male writers with less commercial success were held in higher regard.
-"Do you remember in the early noughties when a lot of Irish women writers like Cathy Kelly, Sheila O’Flanagan, Cecelia Ahern were selling all over the world?
+"Do you remember in the early noughties when a lot of Irish women writers like Cathy Kelly, Sheila O'Flanagan, Cecelia Ahern were selling all over the world?
 I don’t feel that was celebrated enough."
 She went on to "wonder" that "if a group of young Irish men around the same age had been selling in huge numbers", before concluding: "I really think it would not have passed unremarked."
 Similarly, Keyes has rejected the term "chick lit."
-During an author Q & A in 2014 with Canada's Chatelaine magazine, when asked how she feels about the term, Keyes claimed that "it’s meant to be belittling.
+During a Q&A in 2014 with Canada's Chatelaine magazine, when asked how she feels about the term, Keyes claimed that "it’s meant to be belittling.
 It’s as if it’s saying, 'Oh you silly girls, with your pinkness and shoes, how will you ever run the world?'
 But as I’ve matured (haha) I’ve realised that I'm very proud of what I write about and I know that the books I write bring happiness and comfort to people".
 At an event at the Edinburgh Book Festival in August 2020, Keyes rejected the term chick lit as dismissive and sexist, as men writing similar fiction are not described as "dick lit".